Azure/AKS-Construction/CONTRIBUTING.md

 # Contribution Guide

 A few important factoids to consume about the Repo, before you contribute.
+There's a lot of info here, to make sure to read it before submitting a PR.

 ## Opportunities to contribute